codio-content/Flode-Introduction_to_Flode/.guides/content/The--Input--block-a77d.md

 ## Example 2
 Here's another example that requires 2 inputs.

-> We will pass you person's name and their age.
+> We will pass a person's name and their age.
 You should output a single string that says 'Hello [person's name], you are [age]'.

 If you look at the chart below, you can see how this chart expects 2 inputs.
 The first input gets the variable name `input0` and the second one `input1`.

 ![](.guides/img/input-exp2.png)

 ## Example 3
-The final example (we will explain what an array is in a later Unit) shows you you would process 2 array input.
+The final example (we will explain what an array is in a later Unit) shows how you would process 2 array input.
 The first is an array of numbers, the second an array of strings.

 ![](.guides/img/input-exp3.png)